Quansight-Labs/quansight-labs-site/posts/2019/06/python-library-function-usage.md

 from counts (e.g. `tests` directory or `site-packages` directory) within a repository.
-This option reveals the use of a given namespace in tests as opposed to within the library. `--extensions` is by default all python files `*.py` but can also include jupyter notebooks `*.ipynb` showing us how users use a namespace in an interactive context.
-Unsurprisingly this work found that many jupyter notebooks in repositories have syntax errors.
+This option reveals the use of a given namespace in tests as opposed to within the library. `--extensions` is by default all Python files `*.py` but can also include Jupyter notebooks `*.ipynb` showing us how users use a namespace in an interactive context.
+Unsurprisingly this work found that many Jupyter notebooks in repositories have syntax errors.

 While not the focus of this post, an additional script is provided in the repository `dependant-packages.py`.
 This script is used to populate the `data/numpy-whitelist.ini` file with repositories that depend on numpy.
-This would not be possible without the [libraries.io api](https://libraries.io/api).
+This would not be possible without the [libraries.io API](https://libraries.io/api).
 It is a remarkable project which deserves more attention.

 # Results